lsst/LDM-135/index.rst

 to leverage a more advanced or more suitable database engine in the future.

-.. _xrootd:
+.. _sec-xrootd:

 XRootD
 ~~~~~~

-The XRootD distributed file system is used to provide a distributed,
+The `XRootD`_ distributed file system is used to provide a distributed,
 data-addressed, replicated, fault-tolerant communication facility to
 Qserv.
 Re-implementing these features would have been non-trivial, so we
-wanted to leverage an existing system.
-XRootD has provided scalability,
+wanted to leverage an existing system. `XRootD`_ has provided scalability,
 fault-tolerance, performance, and efficiency for over 10 years of in the
 high-energy physics community, and its relatively flexible API enabled
 its use as a more general communication medium instead of a file system.